AdobeDocs/advertising.en/help/dsp/campaign-management/placements/future/placement-manage-bid-multipliers-addl-procs.md

 You can change the bid multipliers for your existing placement targets using this feature.

-To change the selected targets for your placements, see "[Edit a Placement](/help/dsp/campaign-management/placements/placement-edit.md)."
+To change the selected targets for your placements, see "[Edit Placements](/help/dsp/campaign-management/placements/placement-edit.md)."

 ## Manage the Bid Multipliers for One or More Placements